nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ## 5.1 Conflict detection

-It's a conflict for a create transaction when:
+A transaction that creates a DID document causes a conflict when all the following conditions apply:

 * Two or more transactions exist that introduce the same DID (both have the same `jwk` header).
 * The contents of the DID Document differs.